Supporting ākonga with health conditions

 • whānau agreement for administering medications, sharing details, communicating with staff, ākonga and other parents about health conditions

-• handling, storing, administering and disposing of medication
+• handling, storing, administering and disposing of medication.
+Early learning services can refer to HS28.

-• service/school owned medication, such as Epipens (early learning services and schools are permitted to purchase their own Epipens)
+• school-owned medication, such as EpiPens (schools are permitted to purchase their own EpiPens)

 • staff training in administering medications, using medical equipment, understanding health conditions, adapting classroom practices, supporting whānau ora, teaching about health conditions and health management